 the star collapse in on themselves under gravity, and the material is squashed

 so much that electrons are absorbed by protons to make neutrons.
+The process of

 Neutron stars are the result, which have an intense gravity field.
 If

-where the laws of physics no longer apply, and even light cannot escape.
+such a way that even neutron degeneracy will stop it.
+Here the laws of physics no longer apply, and even light cannot escape.